 Render of Brigalow Peaking Power Plant

-Image: A render of the proposed Brigalow Peaking Power Plant.
+Image: A render of the proposed Brigalow Peaking Power Plant (foreground) with the existing Kogan Creek Power Station in the background.

 How it works

-The Brigalow Peaking Power Plant will consist of a compact power station footprint (350m x 150m) and is proposed to feature up to 12 modular turbines, supplied by GE, which are capable of using a blend of renewable hydrogen and natural gas.
+The Brigalow Peaking Power Plant will have an open cycle design with a capacity of up to 400 megawatts (MW).
+It will consist of a compact power station footprint (350m x 150m) and up to 12 modular turbines, supplied by GE, which are capable of using a blend of renewable hydrogen and natural gas.

 Renewable hydrogen, initially sourced from CS Energy’s Kogan Renewable Hydrogen Demonstration Plant, will be mixed with natural gas to fuel the power station.